nashville-software-school/Vue-Workshop/chapters/Session_2.md

 # Much ToDo About Vue

+In this chapter we're going to use multiple components to make a simple ToDo application.

 > **Learning Objectives**: By the end of this chapter you should know how to
 >
 > - Use multiple components